Classroom:Norwegian Grammar Checking

 Next to the 'Generate' button, there is also a button saying More description, which takes you to a brief description of the relevant part of Norwegian grammar.

 The second possibility is that the grammar recognizes a string as ungrammatical, but no specific message has been designed for the error type.
 The interface will then simply report:

 Ungrammatical in Norwegian.

-If the lexicon of the parser does not contain a certain word used in the input string, the response will inform you that this is so.
+If the system does not contain a certain word used in the input string, the response will inform you that this is so:

 Phenomena for which you can get feedback, and possible feedback messages